near/core-contracts/lockup/README.md

 /// Get the amount of tokens that are locked in this account due to lockup or vesting. pub fn get_locked_amount(&self) -> WrappedBalance;

+/// Get the amount of tokens that are already vested, but still locked due to lockup. pub fn get_locked_vested_amount(&self) -> WrappedBalance;

 /// Get the amount of tokens that are locked in this account due to vesting. pub fn get_unvested_amount(&self) -> WrappedBalance;